Chirugcp/90-Days-plan-Cloud-to-Cloud/90Days Plan.md

 # Optum 90-Day Detailed  Plan – AWS-to-AWS Cloud Migration

-> **Disclaimer:** This is a very **generic plan**.
+> **Note:** This is a very **generic plan**.
 Once I get access to the environments and meet with stakeholders, I will refine and update this plan accordingly.

 ---